 The following file formats are supported:

-PNG as a format supports lossless data compression so output image quality is optimal.
-PNG is the only Raster output type to support transparency in the output file (based on relevant product setup; including a transparent artwork file in the Print Area Artwork slot).
+- PNG as a format supports lossless data compression so output image quality is optimal.
+PNG is the only Raster output type to support transparency in the output file (based on relevant product setup, eg including a transparent artwork file in the Print Area Artwork slot).

 Important Note: TIFF files are not generated by default.
-They can be enabled as part of the standard artwork generation process from within the Company settings on CPP.
-This has to be done by Custom Gateway Staff.
+This can be enabled as part of the standard artwork generation process from within the Company settings on CPP.
+To request this please contact email@example.com

 Vector PDF **Updated**

-Important Note: Vector PDF may not be compatible with all of the features and options available on CPP.
-It is highly advised to Print Test your product configuration using the Vector PDF Output Type to ensure the results are as desired.
+Important: Vector PDF may not be compatible with all of the features and options available on CPP.
+It is highly advised that you Print Test your product configuration using the Vector PDF Output Type to ensure that the results are as desired.

 - Layer 1 is a spot colour 'White' vector 'backing' layer.
 This matches the extents of the defined Image Area / Text Area and is always rectangular.
 This is included to meet specific fulfilment criteria and is represented via a solid Magenta colour to make the layer 'visible' within the file.
-This can be disabled upon request.
+This can be disabled upon request, to do so please contact the technical support desk via firstname.lastname@example.org

-- User uploaded images are added to a single flattened layer.
-User selected Vector designs have their own layers.
+- User uploaded images are added to a single flattened layer if they are raster based.
+User selected Vector files have there own layers and are retained as vector format.

-- Text has its own layer and remains editable.
-This can be manually converted to a vector path/line in the appropriate software.
+- Text has its own layer and remains editable, but can be converted to curves to give a path / outline in the appropriate software, which may be required for fulfilment in some scenarios.

 - It is also possible to set an additional layer for Vector Cut-lines via the Artwork Advanced slot on the Print Area of the product.
-This has to be a PDF or Ai format file.
+For best results use PDF files.
+Ai files offer limited compatibility - we cannot guarantee compatibility for any other formats.

 If Raster images are uploaded to the product in the App, then the generated file will still maintain the raster image - it does not get converted to vector.
 In this scenario the backing layer and the text will still be vector however.

 The colour mode from any vector files will be maintained in the output file, even if CMYK.
 If raster images are used, then the pdf will contain RGB colour information.
-Text elements are always processed in RGB during the artwork generation process.
+Text elements are always processed in RGB during the artwork generation process, which may result in the file containing both CMYK and RGB information.

 Important Note: Vector PDF does not support transparency in the output file if raster images are being used.
 Any uploaded PNG images will appear in the PDF with a white background.